 Keeping the 'Therapy' in Thai Therapies

 There is a growing appreciation of traditional Thai bodywork world-wide, which has had both positive and negative ramifications.
 Misunderstandings of the origins of Thai bodywork and Traditional Thai Medicine (TTM) abound: Traditional Thai Medicine is a fairly recent term referring to the Thai government's efforts to standardize and modernize traditional medical practices throughout Thailand as early as the 1700s and as recently as the 1980s.
-Standardized testing, teaching methods and modernized protocols became the norm, and Nuad Borarn (Thai bodywork) was a casualty of this effort resulting in a system of teaching reliant upon standardized techniques, and modernized interpretations and theories drawn from other countries and traditions.
+Standardized testing, teaching methods and modernized protocols became the norm.
+Nuad Borarn (Thai bodywork) was a casualty of this effort resulting in a system of teaching reliant upon standardized techniques, and modernized interpretations and theories drawn from other countries and traditions.
 This has led to ubiquitous and vague interpretations of the premise and foundation of Thai bodywork, how it should be practiced, as well as incorrect correlations with yoga and the misleading appellations Thai Yoga Massage, Lazy Man's Yoga, Yoga Massage and Thai Ayurveda Massage.
 The current, widespread, and modern emphasis on acrobatics and a rather callisthenic approach to bodywork are counter to the compassionate Thai tradition of therapeutic healing sessions.
 Thai bodywork is an introspective, reflective practice, focused and calm, yet imparts a quiet energy to the body and clarity to the mind of the recipient.
-Still used in villages throughout Thailand, and now once again in health centers and clinics throughout Thailand, traditional Thai bodywork is used in the treatment of neurological conditions, musculoskeletal disorders, neurogenic pain and persistent pain, paralysis and muscle atrophy, as well as multivarious acute and chronic conditions.
+Still used in villages throughout Thailand, and now once again in health centers and clinics throughout Thailand, traditional Thai bodywork is used in the treatment of neurological conditions, musculoskeletal disorders, neurogenic pain and persistent pain, paralysis and muscle atrophy, as well as multivarious long-term and chronic conditions.